x

 Do you wish your eyes weren’t so tired-looking even when you’re most alert?
 If drooping eyelids or excessive bags are causing you to lose self-confidence when you look in the mirror, a lower eyelid blepharoplasty may be right for you.

-At Stanislaw Facial Plastic Surgery Center in Connecticut, we have skilled staff led by double board-certified plastic surgeon Dr. Paul Stanislaw who is ready to help you regain youthfulness in your eyes.
+At Stanislaw Facial Plastic Surgery Center in Connecticut, we have skilled staff led by double board-certified plastic surgeon Dr. Paul Stanislaw, who is ready to help you regain youthfulness in your eyes.
 Call us at (860) 404-6133 or contact us online to start the conversation about blepharoplasty and how it can benefit you today.

 Related Post: Cosmetic Eyelid Surgery: Learn More